pramnora/python/library/tk/README.md

 >> stub.py

+NOTE: If you are running the program using DOS; then, please, don't forget to use the 'Python' keyword before the program name.
+Eg.

+>> C:> python stub.py

 ...then, run it using either your Python IDE/or, a DOS prompt command line window/-etc.

 The program output should display...